 Respond to Rapid Change with an Agile Mindset

-The Agile construct is a set of guiding principles that puts forth a groundbreaking mindset on delivering value through constant iteration, collaboration and learning.
-There are a multitude of frameworks, processes and methodologies for putting Agile into practice, such as Scrum, Kanban, SAFe®, LeSS, Xtreme Programming, DAD, etc.
+The Agile construct is a set of guiding principles that puts forth a groundbreaking mindset on delivering value through constant iteration, collaboration, and learning.
+There are a multitude of frameworks, processes, and methodologies for putting Agile into practice, such as Scrum, Kanban, SAFe®, LeSS, Xtreme Programming, DAD, etc.

 Although best known in the IT world, Agile is not just a process or methodology for software and product development.
 It’s a mindset and organizational capability that enables individuals and organizations to nimbly respond to change—and thrive in a dynamic and challenging business environment.

 As the Agile Manifesto principle puts it, “Agile processes harness change for the customer’s competitive advantage.”
-And in this age of continual disruption, driven by digital and other technology innovation, Agile transformation is a must.
+And in this age of continual disruption, driven by digital and other technological innovation, Agile transformation is a must.